RakeshMohanTarai/Social-Media-ReactV6/README.md

 ## 🚀 Deployment 🚀

+##Note :- If the

-You can access the live app on Firebase.com by following this link: [Access the App](http://social-media-project-7c026.firebaseapp.com) 🌐✨.
+You can access the live app on Netlify.com by following this link: [Access the App](https://ornate-peony-7e5923.netlify.app/) 🌐✨.

 ## Available Scripts